Release and support information

 Airlock Microgateway versions are expressed as x.y.z:

 Semantic versioning requires a release to be major whenever it contains breaking changes.
-We adhere to the following definitions of breaking change.
+We adhere to the following definitions.

-• Invasive changes, potentially requiring manual configuration changes (e.g. new regex engine, removal of deprecated features, etc.).
+- Invasive change, potentially requiring manual configuration adjustment (e.g., new regex engine, removal of a deprecated feature)

-• Adjustments in log structure or metrics, since we provide built-in dashboards.
+- Change in log structure or metrics, as we provide built-in dashboards